JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **In 1902, the game table tennis was brought to the U.S. from Europe by Parker Brothers**.
+And here is a just a random fact -  **Constipation is caused when too much water is absorbed in the large intestine and the feces become dry**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)